• Skip to main content

 Jump to Recipe Print Recipe

-Applesauce and Walnut cookie with icing and chopped walnuts on top.
+Five Applesauce and Walnut cookies on a wooden board with icing and 3 chopped walnuts on top of the icing.

 Of course, if you have applesauce, you have to add at least a little cinnamon.
 I grew up adding cinnamon to my applesauce but just a little.
 If you like the taste of cinnamon in your cookies, here are a few recipes I have on my site that you can try.